 Why the hold harmless rule doesn’t rescue most people

 A provision in the law, often called hold harmless, prevents a Part B increase from actually shrinking a retiree’s net Social Security check.
-When the premium hike would exceed the dollar value of the COLA, the premium is capped so the net deposit stays flat.
+When a premium hike would exceed the dollar value of the COLA, the premium is capped so the net deposit stays flat.

 Timing is everything

 For retirees drawing from a mix of taxable, tax-deferred, and Roth accounts, timing large distributions in years where a bracket jump is unlikely, or spreading Roth conversions across several years, keeps Medicare surcharges predictable.
 Part-time earnings, pension timing, and required minimum distributions all feed the same tax return that will determine the premium two years down the road.
+A Roth conversion that bumped income in 2025 will show up in 2027 Medicare premiums, not the year it was executed.

 What to sort out before the fall announcements